uw-astro-480/uw-astro-480.github.io/docs/codedev/setup.md

 ### Restarting the environment

 It is possible that we need to recreate the environment during the course.
 This may happen if we find that a tool that is not currently installed needs to be added.
-In that case a new Docker image will be create and JupyterHub pull it and recreate your environment.
+In that case a new [Docker image](https://github.com/uw-astro-480/jupyterhub-image) will be created and JupyterHub pull it and recreate your environment.
 To force the restart you can go to `File — Hub Control Panel` and click on `Stop My Server`.
 After this you can click on `Start My Server` to recreate the environment with the new image.

 Your files will be preserved between restarts, however it is a good practice to back up your work before a restart.
 See the [section below](#backing-up-your-work) on how to do this.